debashisbiswas/bboard-proxy/README.md

 # Clarinet BBoard Reader

-A webpage for viewing data from [https://test.woodwind.org/clarinet/BBoard/](The Clarinet BBoard).
+A webpage for viewing data from [The Clarinet BBoard](https://test.woodwind.org/clarinet/BBoard/).
 The primary goal of this project is offer a more comfortable reading experience on mobile devices.

 ## Developing